yao-laboratory/MotifCluster/README.md

     result_draw.csv:
  * Example description:
-   * result_draw.csv file located in example_output_step1_1 folder
+   * `result_draw.csv` is located in the example_output_step1_1 folder.
-   * Each line is one peak in different groups and this peak's color in each subfigure is stored from 'draw_input0' to 'arr_final_draw', as well as includes weight information which can be used to visualize the weight in the figure.
-Given that the motifcluster method generates 12 subfigures, for each peak, there are 12 corresponding columns ranging from 'draw_input0' to 'arr_final_draw' to represent these 12 subfigures.
+   * Each line represents a peak and its assigned group.
+The columns from `draw_input0` to `arr_final_draw` store the color of the peak in each subfigure, along with weight information for visualization.
+Since the MotifCluster method generates 12 subfigures, there are 12 corresponding columns per peak, ranging from `draw_input0` to `arr_final_draw`.
 * result_draw.csv shown as below:
 ```
     id,center_pos,weight,draw_input0,draw_input1,draw_input2,draw_input3,draw_input4,draw_input5,draw_input6,draw_input7,draw_input8,draw_input9,arr_final,arr_final_draw